 At Alison Learning Centres, you can register to do a Certificate or Diploma course or a Learning Path using the ALC’s computers and internet connection.

-You can avail of technical and learning support provided by qualified learning facilitators, and enjoy the social environment provided by the centre.
+You can avail of technical and learning support provided by qualified learning administrators, and enjoy the social environment provided by the centre.

 While Alison can be accessed for free online, anywhere, anytime, there are a number of reasons why it’s a good idea to register and become part of an Alison Learning Centre.

-You can use the ALC’s computers and internet connection, avail of technical and learning support provided by trained learning facilitators, enjoy the social environment provided by the centre, and receive a framed certificate/diploma on passing your assessment – all for less that what you would pay for a pdf download of a certificate/diploma if you were to study alone and purchase these directly on the Alison platform!
+You can use the ALC’s computers and internet connection, avail of technical and learning support provided by trained learning facilitators, enjoy the social environment provided by the centre, and receive a certificate/diploma on passing your assessment – all for less that what you would pay for a pdf download of a certificate/diploma if you were to study alone and purchase these directly on the Alison platform!
+(See current costs of certificates and diplomas here).

 Alison Learning Centres are authorised and approved to charge an additional payment to cover the costs of providing tuition to learners who need support to complete an Alison certificate or diploma course.
 Additional paid services may be provided within or adjacent to the location such as printing facilities and café services.
-The prices charged for these services are specific to each Alison Learning Centre, and must be clearly displayed in a prominent position within the ALC for all to see, along with a signed copy of the Alison Charter.
+The prices charged for these services are specific to each Alison Learning Centre, and must be clearly displayed in a prominent position within the ALC for all to see.

-The pricing information is also displayed on the Alison Learning Centre Profile Page which can be accessed via the list of Registered ALCs here.
+The pricing information is also displayed on the Alison Learning Centre Profile Page which can be accessed via the list of Registered ALCs.

 All users of the ALC are encouraged to report any deviation from these prices displayed to the ALC management via [email protected] To make sure that these prices are further adhered to, every graduate of an ALC will be requested to fill in a completion form at the end of their agreed time at an ALC or on the completion of an Alison course online.

-The advantage of doing a proctored assessment is that you may not necessarily be required to sit a further test of competence when presenting an Alison Certificate to a recruitment agent or prospective employer, as the certificate will clearly state that the assessment was witnessed by a qualified ALC proctor.
+The advantage of doing a proctored assessment is that you may not necessarily be required to sit a further test of competence when presenting an Alison Certificate to a recruitment agent or prospective employer, as the certificate will be stamped and signed by the ALC which has proctored your assessment.

 Central to the operation of any Alison Learning Centre is the Alison Charter on permanent display prominently on the wall.
 The Alison Charter lays down how learners must be treated by the provider at all times.
 Approved ALCs are continually graded by learners to make sure that the local ALC Management is adhering to the values and commitments set in the Charter through the Alison website.
 In this way, we ensure on your behalf that all ALCs worldwide are being managed professionally and high standards of service are being adhered to, no matter what country you live in.